Loyola University Chicago

 Variable hours and topics.

-HSM 358 Health Services Research (3 Credit Hours)
+HSM 358 Research Literacy for Health Decision-Makers (3 Credit Hours)

 Pre-requisites: ISSCM 241 or STAT 103